Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 What you will learn

-Participants who successfully complete the Level 1 certification course on Rapid Gender Analysis are expected to be able to:
+Participants who successfully complete this course on Rapid Gender Analysis will be able to:

-- Turn a data set that may be incomplete, complex, or both into practical recommendations supported by an executive summary of your findings.
+- Turn a data set that may be incomplete, complex, or both into practical recommendations.

 - Prepare an executive summary and recommendations for an RGA.

-- At the end of this course, participants will be able to conduct a rapid gender analysis from designing an adapted methodology, secondary data review, assessment tools, analysis of quantitative and qualitative data, making targeted succinct recommendations, and communicating with a range of stakeholders.
+- Conduct all steps of a rapid gender analysis from designing an adapted methodology, to secondary data review, choosing assessment tools, analysis of quantitative and qualitative data, making targeted succinct recommendations, and communicating with a range of stakeholders.

 Added value for this course